Mother bear swipes at a hiker in Colorado after cub sighting | KRDO

 DENVER (AP) — A mother black bear swiped at a Colorado hiker Tuesday, sending them to the ground where they got scrapes on their arms but were able to finish their walk before getting first aid, according to a statement from Colorado Parks and Wildlife.

-The sow was “humanely euthanized” and the cubs released per policy, the agency said, adding that the yearling cubs are no longer dependent on their mother to find food and fend for themselves.
+The sow was “humanely euthanized” and the cubs released per the agency’s policy, which is to kill bears that have attacked humans or are an immediate threat, the agency said.
+They added that the yearling cubs are no longer dependent on their mother to find food and fend for themselves.

 The hiker said they had seen a cub in the area before being getting knocked to the ground from behind.